Check-Agnosia based Post-Processor for Message-Passing Decoding of Quantum LDPC Codes

 The operating frequency is expected to further increase for the B1 code, given that both the parity check matrix and the layer size are smaller than that of the LDPC code in~\cite{nguyenly2017analysis}.
 For $f_L = 151$\,MHz, the latency of the layered architecture with parallel post-processing (dedicated hardware) is equal to $1\,\mu$s if $I_{\delta_c} = I_L$ (last iteration), and $0.73\,\mu$s if $I_{\delta_c} = 3$.
 Since the operating frequency increases with decreasing technology node, and assuming an inverse-linear frequency scaling~\cite{hauser2008mosfet}, we may conclude that a latency constraint around 400\,ns or below can be easily achieved for more advanced technology nodes, \emph{e.g.}, below 22\,nm (today technology scaling is actually much lower).

-Finally, we note that all the previous results assume that the check-agnosia decoder is implemened as in Algorithm~2.
+Finally, we note that all the previous results assume that the check-agnosia decoder is implemented as in Algorithm~2.
 For the codes where Algorithm 2 cannot be applied, the latency will be a little bit worse than what was computed here, due to the brute-forcing step in Algorithm~1.
 We also provide in Appendix~\ref{appendix:osd} arguments for why OSD post-processing (widely used today in the community for decoding of small to medium LDPC codes) is not a viable solution going forward, if trying to cope with the hardware implementation constraints.